Kaletz/Kaletz/README.md

-- 👋 Hi, I’m @Kaletz
+- 👋 Hi, I’m @Kaletz, also known as João Pompiani
 - 👀 I’m interested in learning different ways to program.
 Mainly, Test Automation in different ways
-- 🌱 I’m currently learning JavaScript, QA Automation and BI
+- 🌱 I’m currently learning Python, Automation, BI and anything that catches my eye
-- 💞️ I’m looking to collaborate on Games.
+- 💞️ I’m looking to collaborate on Games, especially on VNs and as a writer
-- 📫 How to reach me by email joaopompiani@gmail.com
+- 📫 How to reach me by email: joaopompiani@gmail.com

 <!---
 Kaletz/Kaletz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.